What every teacher should know

 - Teaching students more general word-learning strategies that they can apply to a variety of words, such as analyzing parts of words (e.g., root words)

-Teaching specific words before reading helps both vocabulary learning and reading comprehension.
+Teaching specific words before reading can help both vocabulary learning and reading comprehension.

 Providing instruction over an extended period of time encourages students to use vocabulary in different contexts — both in spoken and written communication.